Identifying Instabilities with Quantum Geometry in Flat Band Systems

 The absence of a well-defined Fermi surface in flat-band systems challenges the conventional understanding of instabilities toward Landau order based on nesting.
 We investigate the existence of an intrinsic nesting structure encoded in the band geometry (i.e. the wavefunctions of the flat band(s)), which leads to a maximal susceptibility at the mean-field level and thus determines the instability towards ordered phases.
 More generally, we show that for a given band structure and observable, we can define two vector fields: one which corresponds to the Bloch vector of the projection operator onto the manifold of flat bands, and another which is ``dressed'' by the observable.
 The overlap between the two vector fields, possibly shifted by a momentum vector $\boldsymbol{Q}$, fully determines the mean field susceptibility of the corresponding order parameter.
 When the overlap is maximized, so is the susceptibility, and this geometrically corresponds to ``perfect nesting'' of the band {\em structure}.
 In that case, we show that the correlation length of this order parameter, even for $\bm{Q}\neq \bm{0}$, is entirely characterized by a generalized quantum metric in an intuitive manner, and is therefore lower-bounded in topologically non-trivial bands.
 As an example, we demonstrate hidden nesting for staggered antiferromagnetic spin order in an exactly flat-band model, which is notably different from the general intuition that flat bands are closely associated with ferromagnetism.
 We check the actual emergence of this long-range order using the determinantal quantum Monte Carlo algorithm.
 Additionally, we demonstrate that a Fulde-Ferrell-Larkin-Ovchinnikov-like state (pairing with non-zero center of mass momentum) can arise in flat bands upon breaking time-reversal symmetry, even if Zeeman splitting is absent.

-{\textit{Introduction.---}} The Fermi surface is essential for understanding conventional Fermi liquid theory with nonzero dispersion, as only the states near the Fermi surface are relevant to low-lying excitations~\cite{AGDbook, RevModPhys.66.129}.
-In this scenario, potential Fermi surface instabilities toward specific Landau orders are encoded in the band dispersion.
-Indeed, when the Fermi surface exhibits a nesting structure --- i.e.\ when a portion of the Fermi surface can be translated within the Brillouin zone (BZ) by a wave vector $\boldsymbol{Q}$ to coincide with another portion --- the system exhibits ``algebraic long-range crystal order'' with wave vector $\boldsymbol{Q}$ (i.e.\ a divergent susceptibility at this wave vector)~\cite{PhysRev.128.1437, 10.1063/1.1729354, peierls1955quantum, RevModPhys.60.1129, doi:10.1073/pnas.1424791112}.
+{\textit{Introduction.---}} The Fermi surface (FS) is essential for understanding conventional Fermi-liquid theory with nonzero dispersion, as only the states near the Fermi surface are relevant to low-lying excitations~\cite{AGDbook, RevModPhys.66.129}.
+In this scenario, potential Fermi-surface instabilities toward specific Landau orders are encoded in the band dispersion.
+Indeed, when the Fermi surface exhibits a nesting structure --- i.e.\ when portions of FS coincide upon translation by a wave vector $\boldsymbol{Q}$ within the Brillouin zone (BZ) --- the system exhibits ``algebraic long-range crystal order'' at $\boldsymbol{Q}$ (i.e.\ a divergent susceptibility at $\boldsymbol{Q}$)~\cite{PhysRev.128.1437, 10.1063/1.1729354, peierls1955quantum, RevModPhys.60.1129, doi:10.1073/pnas.1424791112}.
 True long-range order can then emerge when interactions in the corresponding channels enhance this tendency~\cite{ RevModPhys.66.129}.